jaideepsinghchauhan/AngularGuard/README.md

 # Angular-7-jwt-authentication-example

-Angular 7 - Route Guard and JWT Authentication with Mock Backend
+Angular 7 - Route Guard and JWT Authentication with Fake Backend so we focus on Angular Guard more and everything within one app.